microsoft/CNTK/contrib/Python/doc/concepts.rst

   The built-in criterion nodes currently output a scalar value which contains the aggregate loss over a minibatch.

 - A training algorithm.
-CNTK uses an implementation of SGD (stochastic gradient descent) with optional momentum.
+Currently CNTK provides an implementation of SGD (stochastic gradient descent) with optional momentum.
 This means that gradients are computed and backpropagated once for every minibatch.
 The SGD implementation offers a whole number of options, e.g. for changing the learning rate over the